 Our Ronald McDonald Houses are owned and operated by Ronald McDonald House Charities of Chicagoland and Northwest Indiana, an independent 501 (c) (3) non-profit organization that is governed by a Board of Directors.

-Who funds Chicagoland’s four Ronald McDonald Houses?
+Who funds Chicagoland’s five Ronald McDonald Houses?

 Generous supporters like you!
 The majority of our operating funds come from individual and corporate donors.
 While we have a suggested family donation of $10 per night, this fee is often waived and only covers a fraction of our operating costs.